-Calculating your exact Social Security payout is next to impossible, but you can determine a close estimate of your future benefits.
+Calculating your exact Social Security payout is next to impossible.
+However, you can determine a close estimate of your future benefits.
 How much you will receive depends on several different factors.
 The Social Security Administration (SSA) will take into account how many years you have worked, how much you earned over your lifetime, what you made in your highest income years, what age you start receiving benefits, and inflation.

-Average Indexed Monthly Earnings (AIME)
+Calculating Your Average Indexed Monthly Earnings (AIME)

 To estimate how much you will receive, you first need to determine your AIME.
 This is the part of the equation that accounts for the number of years you worked and your yearly income.
 However, not all of your working years count.
 The SSA only takes into consideration your 35 highest income years.

-Primary Insurance Amount (PIA)
+Social Security Primary Insurance Amount (PIA)

 Using the bend points for 2018, you will receive: